 Here are the questions on the general faculty recommendation form:

 - Imagine that you are the faculty director of a study abroad program.
 Would you want this student to participate on your program?
-Please include comments on the student’s maturity level, independence, self-motivation, and discipline.
+Since study abroad requires that a student be self-reliant and mature in order to successfully navigate a foreign and unfamiliar environment, please include comments on the student’s maturity level, independence, self motivation, and discipline.

 Letter of Recommendation Etiquette

 We recommend that, when possible, you contact your recommender at least four weeks prior to your program’s application deadline to ask if they would be willing to write a recommendation for you.
 Consider stopping by your recommender’s office hours to discuss the recommendation, as well as your plans for study abroad.

 We suggest that you provide your recommender with a resume and/or a copy of your statement of academic intent to provide an overview of your activities, experiences and academic goals.
 This will give your recommender a better understanding of why you have chosen your particular program.
 This is particularly critical if you do not have a well-established relationship with the recommender.